willemevenwel/lambdas3apigatewaymultipart/README.md

 Give the API gateway a role/policy to execute the lambda.

+If you opt to go for REST API Gateway then you need to allow multipart/form-data as a Binary media type: https://harishkm.in/2020/08/26/posting-binary-or-multipart-form-data-to-an-api-in-amazon-api-gateway/

 In test.html remember to edit the line '{your api gateway url along with the endpoint which invokes lambda}'.